Kong/docs.konghq.com/app/enterprise/2.3.x/developer-portal/theme-customization/markdown-extended.md

 ## Specify the markdown rendering module in a document

 1. Create a markdown file for your Dev Portal documentation.
+The markdown file, for example `markdown-example.md` needs to be added under `content` folder.
+Add your markdown content, refer [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) to start with.
+The example below has few content for your references.
 2. Call the markdown module using the `layout` parameter.
 3. Specify the `.css` file you want to use.
 You can use the default Github `.css` as shown, or specify your own custom `.css`.